The Madcap Drift Mine

 •Direct purchase discounts available

-The Madcap drift mine is documented mineral property in the historic Manhattan mining district of Nye County, Nevada.
-Featuring two vertical drift mines from the 1960's workings, and forty acres of alluvial gulch wash and excellent access.
+The Madcap drift mine is a documented mineral property in the historic Manhattan mining district of Nye County, Nevada.
+Featuring two vertical drift mines from the 1960s workings, forty acres of alluvial gulch wash, and excellent access.

 Gold was discovered in the Manhattan district in 1905, although quartz veins in the vicinity of Manhattan had been worked as early as 1866.

 The district immediately became one of the "boom camps" of Nevada.
-Greatest production was reached in 1911, and since that time mining has declined.
+The greatest production was reached in 1911, and since that time mining has declined.
 Placer gold from the deep gravel of the gulch has added to the total output.

 Gold had been discovered in the deep gravels of the gulch in a well sunk near Central as early as 1906.